origo-map/origo-documentation/content/settings.md

 `abstract` | short description of the group.
 Adds a show info button to the layer in legend.
 Optional.
 `expanded` | boolean | Whether the group should be expanded not.
 Used by the legend control.
 Default is false.
 `autoExpand` | boolean | For subgroups.
 Whether the subgroup should be expanded/collapsed when toggling the subgroups checkbox.
 Used by the legend control.
 Default is true.
 `groups` | array | Array of group objects defining subgroups.
-Optional.
+Optional."exclusive": true `exclusive` | boolean | Setting to true will prevent activating more than one layer in the group.
+Defaults to false.

 #### Example groups